So, how to market your home sewing business even if you know nothing about marketing?

 With the right knowledge and the right approach you’ll get anywhere, you want to be.
 Following the next couple of steps, you may become a master in marketing without even being aware!

 What’s crucial in marketing?
 To make a plan!
 The plan will help you spend more time sewing things you want to sell, not peeking around the corner to find the people who’ll buy them!

-I always put this as a first marketing category.
+I always put this as the first marketing category.
 Why?
 Because you sew for people and people are those that’ll buy your goods.